Skip to content

 Last updated: 8 min readDifficulty: Beginner-friendly

-Image-to-video (often shortened to I2V) is the workflow where you hand an AI model a single still picture and a short description of movement, and it produces a few seconds of video built from that frame.
-It is the most reliable way to get controllable AI video, because the model isn't inventing a whole scene — it is animating one you already chose.
+Image-to-video (often shortened to I2V) is the workflow where you hand an AI video model a single picture and a description of movement, to generate a video starting from that frame.
+It is the most reliable way to get controllable AI video, because the model isn't inventing a whole scene: it is animating one you already created.

 How image-to-video differs from text-to-video

 Image-to-video fixes the scene in place.
 You supply the first frame, so the subject's appearance and composition are locked.
 The model's only job is to add believable movement.
-That constraint is exactly why I2V is the workflow to reach for when you care what the result looks like.
+That constraint is exactly why I2V is the workflow to reach for when you want a specific character or scene.

 Choosing a source image that animates well

-Leave space for the motion you want.
-If you plan to have someone walk or turn, don't crop them tight to the edges — the model needs room to move them into, or the motion looks cramped and stretched.
+Make sure the motion you ask for is humanly possible and fits in the duration of your video.
+My example asks for two short beats, a blown kiss then a smile, which fits comfortably in 5 seconds; adding a third action like taking the fruits out of the basket would have been too much.
+If you plan to have someone walk or turn, don't crop them tight to the edges: the model needs room to move them into, or the motion looks cramped and stretched.

 Step-by-step

-The flow is short and the same across tools.
+The flow is short and the same across models.
 The quality lives in steps 1 and 3.

 Prepare the source image

-Pick a sharp image with one clear subject, and crop it to the aspect ratio you want the final video in — portrait for phones and social, landscape for wide.
-Whatever is in the frame is what the model will animate.
+Generate or pick a high-quality image with one clear subject, and crop it to the aspect ratio you want the final video in (portrait for phones and social, landscape for wide screens like desktop).
+Try to use an exact ratio such as 9:16 or 4:3, to make sure the model is able to process the format.

 Set the output resolution